wadhah101/wadhah101/README.md

 Full-Stack Developer who likes working with the latest and greatest technologies.

-Into competitive programming, functional programming, and FOSS projects
+Into competitive programming, functional programming, and FOSS.

 ## Languages And Tools